 Managing Agents or Boards

-Co-op or condo developments that are applying for the abatement for the first time must complete the Co-op and Condo Property Tax Abatement Application.
-They must provide information about each unit and indicate whether the unit is the owner’s primary residence.
+Co-Op or condo developments that are applying for the abatement for the first time must complete the Co-Op and Condo Property Tax Abatement Application.
+They must provide information about each unit and collect information from unit owners regarding their primary residence.

 If the development already receives the abatement and the eligibility or the ownership of a unit has changed, the development must report those changes to the Department of Finance (DOF) so the owner of the unit can start receiving the benefit.

-Building management applying for the abatement for the building for the first time can get the application online or by mail.
+Building management applying for the abatement for the building for the first time can get a copy of the application online or by mail.

 NYC Department of Finance